Robust Local Polynomial Regression with Similarity Kernels: Robust Weights with Similarity Kernels

-which is the empirical objective function whose properties are analysed in the next section. \end{corollary}
+which is the empirical objective function used by the finite-sample implementation. \end{corollary}

 Regardless of the choice of kernel, the hyperparameters of this model are similar in essence to the standard local polynomial regression and comprise the span of included points, the kernels and their associated bandwidths.
-Note that this estimator can be replaced with other robust density estimators and better results are anticipated by doing so however exploring this option is left for future work.
+Note that the density estimator can be replaced with other robust density estimators however exploring this option is left for future work.